-The sugar tax, introduced in the UK earlier this year, has resulted in many brands reducing the sugar content of their products and replacing some of it with artificial sweeteners.
+The sugar tax, introduced in the UK in 2018, has resulted in many brands reducing the sugar content of their products and replacing some of it with artificial sweeteners.
 Obesity and related conditions such as diabetes and cardiovascular disease are on the increase and eating sugary foods is a significant contributor to these conditions.
 Thus the use of artificial sweeteners may seem like the perfect solution in the fight against obesity – a sweet taste with little or no calories – and artificial sweeteners are advocated by many organisations including the American Dietetic Association.1

 However, the increasing use of sugar alternatives, which started in the 1950s, has had no impact on the incidence of diet and lifestyle-related conditions such as obesity and diabetes.
 Furthermore, artificial sweeteners may be having a negative effect on our health.
 Although they are considered safe by many government organisations, in this blog we review research studies that indicate the use of artificial sweeteners may be detrimental to health.

 There are a number of artificial sweeteners (AS) used in diet and sugar-free marketed products, summarised in the table below.
 Some are also available to buy as ‘sweeteners’.2